ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter30.md

 Then, he took out the pendant with the blue tassel from the box, and, wanting to see how it would look on Lán WàngJī, he placed the pendant against Lán WàngJī’s waist while he was still holding it, and, without even realising it, he leaned on Lán WàngJī.

 Wèi WúXiàn’s natural behaviour caused Jiāng Chéng to shiver.
-The latter then coughed to clear his voice, “Be more discreet.
+The latter then coughed to clear his voice.
+“Be more discreet.
 Don’t just throw yourself into his arms with that face of yours.”

 “What’s wrong with my face?” asked Wèi WúXiàn.